Extra Magic Hours at Walt Disney World

 These are not, however, necessarily less crowded periods.

 The hotels in the program hold on the order of 30,000 rooms!
 That room capacity can put a lot of people into the parks!
 See the “Dos, Don’ts, Tricks and Tips” section below for suggestions on how to work Extra Magic Hours.

 MORE ON EXTRA MAGIC HOURS AT WALT DISNEY WORLD

-Extra Magic Hours are open only to guests staying at Walt Disney Resort hotels, and also at four other hotels: the Swan, Dolphin, Shades of Green, and Downtown Disney Hilton.
+Extra Magic Hours are open only to guests staying at Walt Disney Resort hotels, and also at three other hotels: the Swan, Dolphin, and Shades of Green.

-During morning Extra Magic Hours, your family will be admitted by showing both your room key (one for each member!) and your theme park admission.
+During morning Extra Magic Hours, your family will be admitted by showing both your room key/MagicBand (one for each member!) and your theme park admission.

-In the evening Extra Magic Hours, once you are already in the theme park, your family will be allowed on the rides by each member showing a room key.
+In the evening Extra Magic Hours, once you are already in the theme park, your family will be allowed on the rides by each member showing a room key/MagciBand.

-(You can use your key the day you check out–that is, you are welcome to Extra Magic Hours in the morning or the evening of the day you check out of your hotel.)
+(You can use your room booking the day you check out–that is, you are welcome to Extra Magic Hours in the morning or the evening of the day you check out of your hotel.)